 - Target Black Friday: Target’s is no stranger to a 4K TV deal, and its Black Friday sale is filled with them.
 They’re protected by a Black Friday Price Guarantee too, so get browsing!

 - Walmart Black Friday: Walmart has the largest catalog of Black Friday TV sales available now, and it’s offering to refund the difference should they drop more between now and November 27.

 Digital Trends may earn commission on products purchased through our links, which supports the work we do for our readers.

-- Super Bowl TV Deal: This 55-inch Samsung 4K TV is just $350 at Walmart
+- This 50-inch Samsung 4K TV is $380 at Walmart for Black Friday

 - The best Black Friday projector deals for 2020